cth/vcf-misc-tools/README.md

 ## vcf-misc-tools

-This a couple of tools for use with VCF files.
-These are not really general purpose tools, but more specialized tools to itch my own scratches.
-For a general purpose full-fledged tool suite take a look at [vcf-tools](https://github.com/vcftools/vcftools).
+This a couple of tools for use with VCF files which may contain imputed data, i.e., dosages or genotype likelihoods.

+These are not really general purpose tools, but just a few specialized tools to itch my own scratches.

+For a general purpose full-fledged tool suite take a look at,e.g.,
+[vcf-tools](https://github.com/vcftools/vcftools).

 * _vcf-from-imputed_: Tool for converting imputed files (mach or impute2) to a VCF file, including conversion between dosages, genotype likehoods and "called" genotypes.

 * _vcf-bsearch_: Tool that does fast extraction of given positions/ranges in a sorted, but not necessarily indexed VCF file using a combination of binary and linear search.
 The output is another VCF file.

+* _vcf-to-dosage-table_: Converts dosages from a VCF to a transposed tabular format (rows=individuals, cols=variants).
+Besage the dosage table file, an INFO file details REF/ALT alleles, ALT frequency and imputation score (INFO) for each variant.

 ## Licence
 Copyright 2015 Christian Theil Have